 Remember how we mentioned that most glucosamine is derived from shellfish exoskeletons?
 Obviously, this is bad news for vegetarians and vegans.

 To address this issue, Cosamin claims their Verde formulation is shellfish-free.
-You’ll notice from the label below that it contains much of the same formulation as ASU, just using vegetarian-friendly glucosamine (likely derived from grain fermentation).
+You’ll notice from the label below that it contains much of the same formulation as ASU, only using vegetarian-friendly glucosamine (likely derived from grain fermentation).

 Although Cosamin Verde contains many of the same ingredients as the ASU formula, it’s vegetarian-friendly.